ScrambleShell/tmpl/README.md

 -b:a 448k -c:s copy -threads 4 -y "out.mkv"
 ```

-Wouldn't it be much nicer to have a yaml configuration file for defining the various parameters?
+Wouldn't it be much nicer to have a YAML configuration file for defining the various parameters?
 For example:

 ```
 video: